ryantd42/NY-Legislative-Git/2023/S1040B-2023/bill.md

  SCHOOL DISTRICT IN THE CASE OF THE CITY SCHOOL DISTRICT OF THE  CITY  OF NEW  YORK,  OTHER  GOVERNING BODY, SUPERINTENDENT OF SCHOOLS OR DISTRICT SUPERINTENDENT OF SCHOOLS MAY ACCEPT ALL OR ANY PART THEREOF.
+ S. 1040--B  10

   (7) THE BOARD OF EDUCATION OR TRUSTEES, THE  CHANCELLOR  OF  THE  CITY SCHOOL  DISTRICT  IN THE CASE OF THE CITY SCHOOL DISTRICT OF THE CITY OF NEW YORK, SUPERINTENDENT  OF  SCHOOLS,  OR  DISTRICT  SUPERINTENDENT  OF SCHOOLS  SHALL  ISSUE  A  WRITTEN  DECISION  TO THE SCHOOL AND PARENT OR PERSON  IN  PARENTAL  RELATION  TO  THE STUDENT WITHIN THREE DAYS OF THE HEARING.
-THE  WRITTEN DECISION SHALL STATE THE LENGTH OF SUSPENSION, IF ANY, FINDINGS OF FACT, REASONS FOR DETERMINATION, PROCEDURES FOR APPEAL, AND THE DATE BY WHICH THE APPEAL SHALL BE FILED.
+THE WRITTEN DECISION SHALL STATE THE LENGTH OF  SUSPENSION,  IF ANY, FINDINGS OF FACT, REASONS FOR DETERMINATION, PROCEDURES FOR APPEAL, THE DATE BY WHICH THE APPEAL SHALL BE FILED, AND THE MANNER AND LOCATION OF  ALTERNATIVE  INSTRUCTION TO BE PROVIDED TO THE STUDENT FOR THE DURA- TION OF THE SUSPENSION IF THE STUDENT IS SUSPENDED OUT OF SCHOOL.
   (8) WHERE THE BASIS FOR THE SUSPENSION IS, IN WHOLE OR  IN  PART,  THE POSSESSION  ON  SCHOOL  GROUNDS OR SCHOOL PROPERTY BY THE STUDENT OF ANY FIREARM, RIFLE, SHOTGUN, DAGGER, DANGEROUS KNIFE, DIRK, RAZOR,  STILETTO